C-Bowen-Jr/chimerik_lang/README.md

 repurposing it's lexicon for a programming language.
 This is intended entirely as a toy language.

-The current state is just a tweaked version of [this tutorial](https://blog.miguelgrinberg.com/post/building-a-toy-programming-language-in-python) until
+The current state is just a tweaked version of swas.
-I can make worth while changes.

 ## Why use this language?